 Why do we recommend it?

-NTop is somewhat unique in that the interface is purely web based and makes it a lot easier to navigate and manipulate via several client machines and, what's more, there's even a github variant for Mac OSX support!
+ntop is somewhat unique in that the interface is purely web based and makes it a lot easier to navigate and manipulate via several client machines and, what's more, there's even a github variant for macOS support.

 Who is it recommended for?